 Breast reconstruction with fat grafting

-The breast is reconstructed without extensive surgery or implants.
-The procedure is often enhanced with external expansion known as the Brava.
+The procedure is often enhanced with external expansion known as the BRAVA®.
 This is an external expansion device that stretches the skin before the fat is injected.
 Recovery is more rapid and there is less down time.
 The breasts feel natural and sensation often returns.
 An added benefit is the body contouring as a result of the liposuction.

 Fat grafting can be done: